Visa Traveler

 UK Visas and Immigration specifically asks for details of your travel history for the past 10 years.
 ECOs check for travel history in your passport and the countries you have listed in your UK visa application.
 They also pay attention to any previous visa refusals you have listed in your application.

 If need be, UKVI can verify your previous visa refusals, visa overstays, deportations and entry refusals for all the countries you have been to.
-These days, many countries have data sharing agreements and UKVI can look you up in those databases.
+These days, many countries have data-sharing agreements and UKVI can look you up in those databases.
 Hiding any such information can lead to UK visa refusal and a permanent ban.

 Keep in mind that travel history is only one factor among many used for UK visa decisions.
 If you do not have a travel history, you can still satisfy the ECO with strong personal, social and economic ties with your country.

-Similarly, if you fail to prove strong social and economic ties with your country, having great travel history will not be of much help either.
+Similarly, if you fail to prove strong social and economic ties with your country, having a great travel history will not be of much help either.

 Why is travel history important for UK visa?